drseguin/form_filler/README.md

 streamlit run main.py
 ```

-Then follow the step-by-step interface to process your documents with LINX.
+Then follow the step-by-step interface to process your documents with Form Filler.

 ## Tester Application

-The tester application (`tester_app.py`) provides a development and testing environment for the Excel Manager and Keyword Parser components of LINX:
+The tester application (`tester_app.py`) provides a development and testing environment for the Excel Manager and Keyword Parser components of Form Filler:

 ### Features